 - For Clerk of Court eFiling assistance, direct your inquiry to: eFiling@browardclerk.org.
 [The case type and 'reference number' must be included in the subject line.]

-- The Clerk of Court staff is not able to give assistance with ePortal related issues and inquiries.
-For ePortal technical support, attorneys may contact the eFiling Portal via email firstname.lastname@example.org, or call the eFiling Support Desk at 850-577-4609.
+- The Clerk of Court staff is not able to provide assistance with ePortal related issues and inquiries.
+For ePortal technical support, attorneys may contact the Florida Courts eFiling Portal via email firstname.lastname@example.org, or call the Florida Courts eFiling Portal Support Desk at 850-577-4609.

 Supreme Court Administrative Order

 Local Administrative Orders

 - Who eFiles and what cases are eFiled?

 - How do I register a firm account?